Monopavo/100-days-of-code/log.md

 **Today's Progress**: I set up a sandbox and played around with basic animations.
 I learned the animation shorthand, the four basic transforms (rotate, scale, translate, and skew), and some timing functions.
 I also had an "a-hah!" moment regarding how transform values work; they're relative to the starting position of the element, not per keyframe.

-**Reflections:** It's more entertaining than I thought, especially when using VSCode to preview and alter my animations on the fly.
+**Reflections:** CSS is more entertaining than I thought, especially when using VSCode to preview and alter my animations on the fly.
 Next, I'd like to try and blend these animations together.

 **Link to work:** https://tinyurl.com/monocss